Holy Trinity Church Sloane Street

 The church was badly damaged by incendiary bombs in World War II but was restored more or less to its previous appearance by the early 1960s.
 It was then nearly demolished to be replaced with a smaller church, but a campaign led by John Betjeman and the Victorian Society prevented that.

 Considering its location in Chelsea, it’s had a lot of famous people associated with it from bohemian actors to Prime Ministers.
-On my viist, staff were cleaning and dusting after a service, and a large side shop was doing a good trade in early sales of charity christmas cards.
+On my visit, staff were cleaning and dusting after a service, and a large side shop was doing a good trade in early sales of charity christmas cards.

 As for it’s width — the church is 9 inches wider than St Paul’s Cathedral.